jennyfothergill/getting-started/wiki/pages/How_to_start_a_new_project.md

 ### 3. Create and commit your first file

   A good first file to create is a "README" file which describes your project.
-  In the early stages of a project I like to use the README to keep track of ideas and outline what I want to do.
+  In the early stages of a project you can use the README to keep track of ideas and outline what you want to do.
   Fire up your favorite text editor and create the README file, `vim README.md` Now that we've made our README file, lets add it to our git repo.